bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 ### {id="brl-update"} brl update

 ~{Strata~} are responsible for maintaining their own updates.
 An Arch ~{stratum~} may be updated with `pacman`, a Debian ~{stratum~} may be updated with `apt`, etc.  Similarly, the `bedrock` ~{stratum~} is responsible for updating itself.
 This is achieved with the `brl update` command.

+If `brl update` is run without any parameters, it will attempt to fetch an update online.
+If you wish to update an offline system, you may download an installer/updater for the corresponding version and provide it as a parameter to `brl update`.

 By default `brl update` reads the `mirror` value in `/bedrock/etc/bedrock.conf` to determine which Bedrock mirror to use.
 However, this can be overridden with `-m`.